PHASE 1 - OCEAN LITERACY COURSE

 Program Highlights:

-- Saturday In-Person Workshops: Hands-on learning in natural spaces—like Kendall-Frost Marsh—and world-class research facilities, including the Scripps Institution of Oceanography and Birch Aquarium.
-Students will learn directly from SIO scientists, tour research labs, and engage with cutting-edge marine and climate science.
-Transportation provided to and from program sites via designated community pick up locations.
+Saturday In-Person Workshops: Hands-on learning in natural spaces, like Kendall-Frost Marsh, and world-class research facilities, including the Scripps Institution of Oceanography and Birch Aquarium.
+Students will learn directly from community organizations, SIO scientists, tour research labs, and engage with cutting-edge marine and climate science.
+Transportation can be provided to and from program sites via designated community pick up locations.

 Students who complete Phase 1 will be eligible to apply for Phase 2, which offers opportunities to earn a PADI Scuba Diving License or participate in Naturalist Training, and Phase 3, a paid fellowship opportunity to build technical skills, receive workforce training, and work alongside career mentors.
 Through this program, students will grow as conservation leaders by designing and implementing community-based conservation projects that create real impact.